macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 72: December 29, 2019

+**Today's Progress**: #R7D72 Found a new gem called stock_quote to get stock data from IEXcloud.io.
+JS coding  @ Codewars "Backspaces in string", "The Lamp: Revisited" #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

+**Thoughts:** Rank 443 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 71: December 28, 2019

 **Today's Progress**: #R7D71 Progress in the "Complete Ruby on Rails Developer Course".
 Now at 55%.
-Learned how to use ActionCable to create chat apps.
+Learned how to use ActionCable to create chat apps in Rails.
 JS practice @ Codewars "Words to Hex", "What is between?" #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

 **Thoughts:** Rank 444 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
 Goals: 1.
 Finish the Microverse curicullum